benevolent-games/slate/readme.md

   ```
 - **use.state**
   works like react useState hook.
-  we actually recommend using signals instead (more on those later).
+  i actually recommend using signals instead (more on those later).
   ```ts
   const [count, setCount] = use.state(0)
   const increment = () => setCount(count + 1)